BEFORE YOU TRANSFER A WORKER:

-• You are the sending employer and have not called F.A.R.M.S. to obtain the Transfer / Double Transfer approved LMIA number for the employer receiving the transfer
+• If you are the sending employer please call F.A.R.M.S. to confirm the Transfer / Double Transfer was approved and obtain the Valid LMIA number for the employer receiving the transfer.

-• Understand there is a seven (7) day trial period for a transferred worker and within that period of time the worker could potentially return to you
+• If you are the sending employer please understand there is a seven (7) day trial period for a transferred worker and within that period of time the worker could potentially return to you.

-• Without providing the receiving employer with the necessary payroll information.
+• If you are the sending employer please provide the receiving employer with the necessary payroll information.
 A copy of the TD1, year-to-date earnings, total allowable transportation deductions taken.
 Generally speaking, if the worker is transferring after 20 weeks (120 days) of employment the full amount of the allowable transportation will have already been taken.

-• Without the knowledge that any movement of workers from one employer to another without the proper documentation and approval will place both employers in non-compliance of the terms and conditions of the Employment Agreement.
+• Please be aware that any movement of workers from one employer to another, without, the proper documentation and approval will place both employers in non-compliance of the terms and conditions of the Employment Agreement.

 A worker who transfers from the original employer to a second employer and transfers back to the original employer is a double transfer.
 The work period is completed and the worker returns home from the original employer who will be responsible for the southbound airfare.
-(No administration fee applies to a double transfer) Employers are asked to honor their commitment to each other.
-No administration fee applies to a double transfer.
+Employers are asked to honor their commitment to each other.
+No administration fee applies to a double transferred worker.

 TO BE COMPLETED BY BOTH THE SENDING EMPLOYER AND THE EMPLOYER RECEIVING THE TRANSFERRED WORKERS – obtain a copy here under our FORMS section.